 !

-1. Determine which attributes from CDP/LLDP are needed to profile the device.
-In case of Cisco IP Phone 8941 you can use the following:
+1. Determine which attributes from CDP/LLDP are needed in order to profile the device.
+In the case of Cisco IP Phone 8941 you can use these:

-For our purpose it would be enough to obtain just one of those since both of them provide Certainty Factory increase of 70 and Minimum Certainty Factory required to be profiled as Cisco-IP-Phone-8941 is 70:
+For our purpose, it is enough to obtain just one of those since both of them provide a Certainty Factory increase of 70, and the Minimum Certainty Factory required to be profiled as Cisco-IP-Phone-8941 is 70:

-In order to be profiled as specific Cisco IP Phone, youneed to satisfy minimum conditions for all parent profiles.
-This means profiler needs to match Cisco-Device (min.
-Certainty Factor 10) and Cisco-IP-Phone (min.
-Certainty Factor 20).
-Even though profiler matches those two profiles, it should still be profiled as specific Cisco IP Phone since each IP Phone model has min.
-Certainty Factor of 70.
-Device is assigned to the profile for which it has highest Certainty Factor.
+Note: In order to be profiled as a specific Cisco IP Phone, you must satisfy minimum conditions for all parent profiles.
+This means the profiler must match Cisco-Device (minimum Certainty Factor 10) and Cisco-IP-Phone (minimum Certainty Factor 20).
+Even though the profiler matches those two profiles, it must still be profiled as a specific Cisco IP Phone since each IP Phone model has a minimum Certainty Factor of 70.
+The device is assigned to the profile for which it has the highest Certainty Factor.

 2. Configure two filter lists - one for CDP and another one for LLDP.
-Those indicate which attributes should be included in Radius accounting messages.
-This step is optional
+Those indicate which attributes must be included in Radius accounting messages.
+This step is optional.

 3. Create two filter-specs for CDP and LLDP.
-In fiter spec you can either indicate that list of attributes should be included or excluded from accounting messages.
-In the example following attributes are included:
+In the filter-spec, you can indicate the list of attributes that must be included or excluded from accounting messages.
+In the example, these attributes are included:

-You can configure additional attributes to be transmited via Radius to ISE if needed.
+You can configure additional attributes to be transmitted via Radius to ISE if needed.
 This step is also optional.

-4. Add command device-sensor notify all-changes.
-It triggers updates whenever TLVs are added, modified or removed for current session
+.
+It triggers updates whenever TLVs are added, modified, or removed for the current session.

-5. In order to actually send the information gathered via Device Sensor functionality, you need to explicitly tell the switch to do so with command device-sensor accounting
+5. In order to actually send the information gathered via Device Sensor functionality, you must explicitly tell the switch to accomplish so with the command device-sensor accounting

 ! device-sensor filter-list cdp list cdp-list tlv name device-name